 Having said that, if you have tried to research shopping carts, you will have found that there are many to choose from.
 How to make a

 choice?
 For the purposes of this post, all of the carts in the top 10 list must be free, and fortunately, that is not a problem as many shopping carts are written on open source platforms.
-It is doubly fortunate that many of the free, open source shopping carts are really good.
+It is doubly fortunate that many of the free, open source shopping carts not only good, but continue to get better through on-going development.

 Top 10 Ecommerce Shopping Carts